 Did you know that March is National Peanut Month?
 Make this month educational by learning about the history of peanuts!

 I had no idea, but we’re happy to celebrate it because we’re big lovers of peanuts and peanut butter here.
-As homeschoolers, it is a lot of fun to take silly holidays like this one and transform them into useful unit studies where we can learn a lot from one simple topic.
+As homeschoolers, it is a lot of fun to take silly holidays like this one and transform them into thematic units where we can learn a lot from one simple topic.
 Rather than simply learn about how peanuts are produced today, I wanted to go a bit further, which is how this list of books on the history of peanuts was born.
 The books on this list are all perfect for learning about the history of peanuts with any-aged kids.

 I’ve included a variety of reading levels in these history of peanuts books so you can find something for kids from preschool to high school.
 Use any or all of these books to learn more about the history of peanuts!